scrabbletank/farhome-rules/rulesdoc.md

 - **Range:** 5
 - **Duration:** 7 days

-Curse a creature with sudden mortality.
-They must make a willpower save vs your spellcasting.
+Curse a creature you can see with sudden mortality.
+They must make a willpower save against your spellcasting.
 On a fail, if their health drops below 7 wounds they instantly die.
 The death threshold increases by 1 wound for every crit rolled.

 You may target an additional creature for every level above 8th.